 Instructions

-- Combine the flour, cane sugar, baking powder, cinnamon, and nutmeg in a large mixing bowl.
-Cut the cold butter cubes into the dry ingredients with a fork or pastry cutter until it’s crumbly.
+- Combine the flour, cane sugar, baking powder, cinnamon, and nutmeg in a large bowl.
+Cut the butter into the dry ingredients until it’s crumbly.

 - Mix the vanilla extract into the vegan yogurt, then add it to the bowl.
 Gently fold it in just until everything is moistened.
-Add the cranberries to the bowl and carefully stir them into the dough.
+Add the cranberries and carefully stir them into the dough.

 - Place the scone disc in the freezer for 10 minutes.
-Line a medium-sized baking sheet with parchment paper or with a non-stick mat.
+Line a medium-sized baking sheet with a non-stick mat or parchment paper.

 - Remove the dough from the freezer.
 Slice it into 8 wedges and place them 1 inch apart on the lined baking sheet.

 - Make the icing by stirring together the powdered sugar, plant milk, and almond extract.
-Drizzle the glaze over the scones once they have cooled down and enjoy!
+Drizzle the glaze over the scones once they have cooled down.

 Video